What you need to know about CalSavers’ June 30 deadline

 If you’re a business owner, don’t worry — getting onboard with the mandate will only take a few minutes if you’re enrolling in CalSavers.
-For small businesses that choose to start a new 401(k), with providers like Guideline, it’s straightforward to get started and employers may be eligible for tax credits including a $500 per year credit when they include certain automatic enrollment provisions.
+For small businesses that choose to start a new 401(k), with providers like Guideline, it’s straightforward to get started and employers may be eligible for startup tax credits in addition to a $500 credit per year for three years when they include certain automatic enrollment provisions.

 If you’re new to the topic, California has been working to get affordable retirement savings tools to all workers for several years.
 Research showed more than 7.5 million Golden State workers — disproportionately women and people of color who work for smaller businesses — had no access to workplace retirement savings tools.